-- ii.
-The Provost must sign employment contracts for all employees who are members of the President's Cabinet and report directly to the Provost. - iii.
-All other employment contracts must be signed by the Director of Human Resources or designee with the approval of the relevant member of the President's Cabinet.
+ii.
+The Provost must sign employment contracts for all employees who are members of the President's Cabinet and report directly to the Provost.

+iii.
+All other employment contracts must be signed by the Associate Vice President,Human Resources or designee with the approval of the relevant member of thePresident's Cabinet.